6 Tips to Increase Your Child’s Reading Ability

 Great value can be had by visiting second hand stores and opportunity shops to pick up children’s books for cents in the dollar.
 Let you child roam and collect any that grabs their attention.
 And you might even be able to negotiate a good price with a bit of a haggle!

-Even an old set of encyclopedias, that has illustration can be a good pick up.
+Even an old set of encyclopedias, that has illustration can be a good pick up, especially from a second hand book store or opportunity shop.
 Time Life books are another group you should look closely at if they are an inexpensive pick up, they have marvelous illustrations and photographs.

 Be an avid collector and teach your child to be an avid collector, you will soon find the shelves filling with books and your child’s curiosity piqued.
 Just remember to ask them to respect books, as there is something magical about a paper book.
 Plenty of time for a kindle later!

 5 / Reading on the Internet: